World-Snapshot/world-snapshot.github.io/02_demos.md

 ### Best Practices

 <center>Due to space limitations, we are only demonstrating some of the functions in certain areas: 1.
 Some functions are quite complex; 2.
 Some mechanisms are not easy to be displayed in short videos.
 3. We can achieve too many tasks, and instead of creating a DEMO, it would be better to create plugins so that more people can use them immediately.
 4. Some tasks are too abstract, for example, we can even simulate a blind person who cannot see RGB but can infer the material based on friction/ sound, and then guess the softness/hardness/category/color, this is the thinking chain in the World Snapshot Model (WSM).
-All the DEMOs can be accessed for viewing results, documentation or plugins.</center>
+All the DEMOs can be accessed for viewing <a href="https://github.com/World-Snapshot/The-results-of-Augustus">results</a>, <a href="https://world-snapshot.github.io/doc/index.html?page=S3_get_start/04_best_practices.md">documentation</a> or <a href="https://github.com/World-Snapshot/ControlWave/tree/main/plugins">plugins</a>.</center>

 ### Advanced Features